 - Valid unencumbered RN License - Baccalaureate nursing degree (BSN) from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC). - Applicants with a transcript(s) from a foreign university (ies) are to submit a Commission for Graduates of Foreign Nursing Schools (CGFNS) evaluation of their transcript(s).
-Additionally applicants from a country where the primary language is not English, must provide evidence of achieving a total score of 84 or higher with a speaking score of 26 or higher and a writing score of 27 or higher on the TOEFL iBT. - Completion of undergraduate courses in research and statistics with a grade of C or better. - A minimum GPA of 3.0 (4.0 scale) for all course work leading to the baccalaureate degree. - The undergraduate science courses GPA may be considered as a factor for admission. - Personal Statement/Essay/Track specific essay questions (maximum of 500 words) - Current Basic Life Support (BLS) certification for the Healthcare Provider from the American Heart Association or the American Red Cross. - Professional letters of reference (3).
+See International Applicants under the Eligibility Requirements section of this catalog for more information. - Completion of undergraduate courses in research and statistics with a grade of C or better. - A minimum GPA of 3.0 (4.0 scale) for all course work leading to the baccalaureate degree. - The undergraduate science courses GPA may be considered as a factor for admission. - Personal Statement/Essay/Track specific essay questions (maximum of 500 words) - Current Basic Life Support (BLS) certification for the Healthcare Provider from the American Heart Association or the American Red Cross. - Professional letters of reference (3).
 Two letters from nurse managers or professional mentors and one letter from a former faculty member or other health care professional attesting to the applicant's professional and academic abilities and potential for success in a graduate program. - Individuals who obtained their nursing education outside of the United States are not eligible for admission unless their nursing program was accredited by the CCNE or ACEN.
-(See above) - Official transcript for the BSN plus transcripts for all undergraduate courses including undergraduate research and statistics course if not included on the BSN transcript.
+(See above) - Official transcript for the BSN plus transcripts for all undergraduate courses including undergraduate research and statistics courses if not included on the BSN transcript.
 (NOTE: all transcripts must be from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE), or from the American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC). - Computer Literacy; defined as an understanding of the capabilities and limitations of a computer and how to use them wisely within clinical workflow and for scholarly work.
 Applicants must complete the TTUHSC SON Computer Literacy Test located at http://nursing.ttuhsc.edu/skills prior to applying.